Troubleshooting

 stax diagnose

-Reach for this when numbers look wrong — samples not landing, intervals not being counted — and you want to see the pipeline's own accounting rather than guessing.
+Reach for this when numbers look wrong — samples not landing, intervals not being counted, target spans missing, or origins failing to link — and you want to see the pipeline's own accounting rather than guessing.

 stax dump